 We both laugh at his description.

 “Well, all I know is my parents are over the moon about going to a party in the Gables and at Mr. Antonio’s house.
 He’s a huge hero in the Black community.
-You’re my hero for getting us to really be at this school.”
+You’re my hero for getting us to really be accepted at school.”

 “That’s what it’s about, not being a hero but being friends.
 You get high?”